luc-ass/homebridge-evohome/README.md

 # Notes

 - It seems to be vitally important to set the right system time, especially on raspi!
 - Updating from < 0.5.1 to > 0.6.0 will actually create new devices and put them into the standard room of your home.
 They just need to be moved back to their rooms.
+This is expected behaviour as the UUID has changed.
+Historic data will be retained.